Southside Festival: 2011

 Neuhausen ob Eck was the venue of the Southside Festival for the twelfth time from 17 to 19 June 2011.
 Two days before the line-up began, the festival was sold out with more than 50,000 visitors.
 For the festival 81 artists were engaged: Also in 2011, there were four stages - two open-air stages and two tent stages.
 On the fourth stage, called the white stage, which was usually reserved for electric acts, there were additional shows consisting out of acrobatics underlined with electronic music.
 Newly introduced measurements to protect the environment were, "Green Camping", CO_{2} reduction due to new ways of arriving at the festival and avoidance of creating paper waste.
 The manager of the estate park outlined at the Southside festival in 2011, that it would be the last one for the time being.
 Reason for that was the weather.
 The previous 3 years have been rainy which resulted in the ground being completely sodden, so there was a possibility of the festival not being held for the next 2 to 3 years so the ground could regenerate.
 The consequences of the mud in 2010, were that the grass only could spear sparsely which is why the soil was then even more in danger.
 The wood chips which were spread out in front of all the stages also massively acidifies the soil.
 Als Vorkehrung gegen eine Verschlammung wurden an vielen Stellen Plastikmatten ausgelegt.
 As a measurement against siltation, some places of the festival area were carpeted with plastic mats.[31]
 As the festival 2011 was still going on the promoter already announced on 19 June, that even though they have been having mud problems in the years of 2010 and 2011 there is again going to be a festival in Neuhausen ob Eck in 2012, no matter the weather.
 For this purpose a five-year contract was closed.

 2012

-Long before the festival two headliners for the festival in 2012 were confirmed: blinks-182, which were already supposed to perform in 2011 and Die Ärtzte who already ready performed on the southside festival in the years of 2002, 2005 and 2009.
-Due to the siltation problem, six digit-figure sums of money were invested into the preparation of the ground.
-A lot of the lawns were supposed to be gravelled.
+Two headliners for the Festival in 2012 were confirmed: Blink-182, who was supposed to perform in 2011, and Die Ärtzte, who already performed at the Festival in 2002, 2005 and 2009.
+Due to problems in the past years, six-figure sums of money were invested into the preparation of the ground.
+Many of the lawns were supposed to be graveled.